 There is no such thing as a single contact sale even when you are talking about low value grocery necessities like milk and eggs.
 Here, customers have store and brand preferences that have developed over time with multiple prior experiences and touch points.

 Given that ultimately everything that is sold or bought is based on long-term relationships, its better to go the longer term business development route than the short term-immediate result oriented sales route.
 When you do have a good business development pipeline, you see that the sales and revenue you need- keep coming through as prospects develop to customers and then loyal referral creating customers.
-Contact StratoServe.
+About StratoServe.